wangywUST/ucm_llm_course_2025/lectures/Overview of Large Language Models.md

 # The Transformer Model: Revolutionizing Language Models

-# Demystifying the Transformer Architecture: A Deep Dive into Modern NLP

 The emergence of the Transformer architecture marked a paradigm shift in how machines process and understand human language.
 Unlike its predecessors, which struggled with long-range patterns in text, this groundbreaking architecture introduced mechanisms that revolutionized natural language processing (NLP).

 ## The Building Blocks of Language Understanding